agustif/llm-lmstudio/README.md

 ```bash
 llm models list
 ```
-You should see your LMStudio models listed, likely prefixed with `lmstudio/` (e.g., `LMStudio: lmstudio/llava-v1.5-7b`).
+You should see your LMStudio models listed, prefixed with `lmstudio/` (e.g., `lmstudio/llava-v1.5-7b`).

 To run a prompt against a model: